IPA Session, the new face of hoppy beers

 A diversity of interpretations in the brewing world

-Session IPAs don't have a rigid specification.
+Session IPAs don't have rigid specifications.
 Some breweries go below 4% alcohol, seeking maximum drinkability, while others flirt with 5%, close to a hoppy Pale Ale.

-The style sometimes blurs the lines.
-Some Session IPAs could almost be classified as American Pale Ales, so close are the hop intensity and alcohol content.
+Style sometimes blurs the lines.
+Some Session IPAs could almost be classified as American Pale Ales, so similar are their hop intensity and alcohol content.
 Others are reminiscent of NEIPAs, but with a lighter texture and more controlled bitterness.

-What makes the style so successful is the brewers' ability to find the perfect balance between aromatic power and lightness.
-Too light, it loses depth.
-Too bitter, it becomes abrupt.
+What makes this style so successful is the brewers' ability to find the perfect balance between aromatic power and lightness.
+Too light, and it loses depth.
+Too bitter, and it becomes abrupt.

 The Future of Session IPAs: Where is the Style Headed?

-Brewers are constantly innovating to refine their Session IPAs and push their limits.
+Brewers are constantly innovating to refine their Session IPAs and push their boundaries.
 The evolution of hop varieties has a major impact on the style.
-New varieties like Strata, Sabro or HBC 586 offer even more explosive aromas of tropical fruits and citrus, allowing to intensify the flavors without increasing the alcohol content.
+New varieties like Strata, Sabro, and HBC 586 offer even more explosive aromas of tropical fruits and citrus, allowing for more intense flavors without increasing the alcohol content.

 Fermentation also plays a key role.
 Some breweries are experimenting with more expressive yeasts, which develop fruity esters or spicy notes, adding complexity to low-alcohol beers.